srvnt0fGOD/PS4-PS5-Offline-RemotePlay-Guide/README.md

    - Download Remote play payload [rp-get-pin.elf](https://github.com/idlesauce/ps5-remoteplay-get-pin/releases)
    - Browse or drag it inside NetCat GUI and select "Inject Payload".
    - you will get your notification in ps5 after injecting Payload
-   - 8 pin-code and activated offline or official account Encoded ID `(Base64-encoded 8-byte (64-bit) Little-Endian ID)` will popup .
+   - 8 pin-code and activated offline or official account Encoded ID `(Base64-encoded 8-byte (64-bit) Little-Endian ID)` notification will popup .
-   - You must be in the exploit environment (where your ELF loader is listening, port 9021)
+   - You must be in the exploit environment before injecting rp-get-pin.elf (where your ELF loader is listening, port 9021)
-   - or you can get your Encoded ID with Python by puting the command with your 16-digit ID `(Hexadecimal)` or 19-digit ID `(Decimal)` I mentioned below.
+   - or you can also directly retrieve your Encoded ID with Python by typing the command with your 16-digit ID `(Hexadecimal)` from activated ID or 19-digit ID `(Decimal)` from ID grabber with official Account mentioned below.

    ---